 Hello and happy new year!
 It’s been awhile!
-I hope your 2019 is off to a great start and the year brings many great things to come.
+I hope your 2019 is off to a great start.

 The new year is always a time of gratefulness and reflection, which is exactly what this post is about.